 Why?
 Whenever you get a creditor to write off debt, the tax law generally considers the amount earned income.
 That means it's taxable to you.
 Expect the accommodating debtholder to send you (and the IRS) a Form 1099-C or similar statement detailing your discharge of indebtedness as miscellaneous income.

 Not every debt settlement, however, has to pad Uncle Sam's pocket.
-Under the Mortgage Debt Relief Act that became law in 2007, some homeowners who are granted forgiveness of mortgage debt won't have to pay taxes on that amount.
+Under the Mortgage Debt Relief Act that became law in 2007, some homeowners who were granted forgiveness of mortgage debt in 2016 won't have to pay taxes on that amount.

 - The forgiven debt amount is limited to up to $2 million, or

 - $1 million for a married person filing a separate tax return.

 - The forgiven loan must have been taken out to buy or build a primary residence, not a second home or vacation home.